Articles

 Treat Yourself Like a Business

-Athletes are, in many ways, operating businesses.
+Athletes and entertainers are, in many ways, operating businesses.
 With income streams, contracts, endorsements, and investments, financial complexity can grow quickly.

 Implementing strong internal controls and structured processes can help protect assets and minimize risk: